Bald eagle rescued from railroad tracks, trains delayed

-LANDOVER, Md.
-(AP) — Some commuters in the nation’s capital faced delays after an injured bald eagle was found on railroad tracks.
+LANDOVER, Md. — Some commuters in the nation’s capital faced delays after an injured bald eagle was found on railroad tracks.

 The bird was spotted during the start of Wednesday evening’s rush on Washington D.C.
 Metro tracks in Landover, Maryland.
 It was close to the electrified third rail.